-Your military pay is composed of multiple benefits.
-In addition to receiving a base income, servicemembers also receive other forms of compensation, such as Special and Incentive (S&I) pay and various allowances.
+Do you know all the multiple benefits included in your military pay?
+In addition to receiving a base income, servicemembers receive other forms of compensation, such as Special and Incentive (S&I) pay and various allowances.
 Read on to learn about the different components of military pay.

 Basic pay makes up the bulk of your total military income.
-For active-duty servicemembers and full-time-duty National Guard and Reserve servicemembers, basic pay is referred to as active-duty pay.
-Your active-duty pay amount depends on your pay grade (which is affected by your military rank) and your years of service.
+For Active Duty servicemembers and full-time-duty National Guard and Reserve servicemembers, basic pay is referred to as Active Duty pay.
+Your Active Duty pay amount depends on your pay grade (which is affected by your military rank) and your years of service.
 Members of the National Guard and the Reserves who aren’t full-time receive drill pay instead, which is determined by the number of drill periods you work during the month in addition to your rank and years of service.
 To help keep pace with private-sector wage growth, regular pay raises are provided to military basic pay.
-View active-duty and drill pay charts.
+Learn more about Active Duty and drill pay here.

 Special and Incentive (S&I) Pay

 S&I pays aren’t determined by pay grade or years served.
-Instead, they’re flat rates paid to servicemembers employed in specialties that, for example, may be more hazardous or have low retention rates.
-These pays are designed for recruitment, retention and compensation purposes.
-Over 60 S&I pays are currently available, including Imminent Danger Pay for servicemembers deployed to combat zones, Hardship Duty Pay for servicemembers assigned to locations with poor living conditions, and Assignment Incentive Pay for unusual and extended assignments.
+Instead, they’re flat rates paid to servicemembers employed in specialties that may be more hazardous or have low retention rates.
+These incentives are designed for recruitment, retention and compensation purposes.
+Many types of S&I pay are currently available, including Imminent Danger Pay for servicemembers deployed to combat zones, Hardship Duty Pay for servicemembers assigned to locations with poor living conditions, and Assignment Incentive Pay for unusual and extended assignments.
 View a complete list of S&I pays.

-As with basic pay, S&I pays are considered taxable income unless you served in a designated combat zone at the time it was earned.
+As with basic pay, S&I pay is considered taxable income unless you served in a designated combat zone at the time it was earned.

 Allowances are funds to be used for specific needs, such as clothing, food and housing when the government doesn’t provide for them otherwise.
 If, for example, a servicemember isn’t provided with housing in a military barracks or dormitory, he or she may receive a housing allowance to help pay for non-government housing.
 Two of the most common allowances are the Basic Allowance for Subsistence (BAS) and the Basic Allowance for Housing (BAH), which help offset costs for meals and housing, respectively.